 Never operate the engine with the oil level below the "L" (low) mark, or above the "H" (high) mark.
 Refer to the engine's Operation and Maintenance manual for detailed engine service information.

-Use only approved engine oil (see Lubricant Specifications Chart, Section 5).
+Use only approved engine oil (See Lubricant Specifications Chart, Section 5 of Operators Manual).
 Do not overfill.